huy1208/git/writing/vim_snippet.md

 + honza/vim-snippets: it is the place where the snippets of programming language are hosted.
 + SirVer/ultisnips: It is the tracking change.

-Put in the configuraiton file
+Put in the configuration file
 Begin

 " set the runtime path to include Vundle and initialize